modxorg/Docs/en/extras/cliche/index.md

 ## Installation

 -   Install the component via the Package Manager.
 -   Reload the page
 -   Select Cliche under Components main menu
 -   Create an Album and upload some images
 -   Use the Cliche snippet to display your Albums

 ## Features

 -   Simple Image Management : The cmp focuses on simplicity
 -   Multiple File Upload : Batch upload of images and/or zip upload are available for your convenience
 -   Easy to template: You can use the html markup that you want (either in a tpl file or in a chunk via the manager) along with any CSS style that you need
 -   Javascript Effect : Use any popular image effect with the library of your choice

-## Roadmap

-- Copy or Move images between albums
-- Watermark
-- Sorting options
-- Tag support
-- Custom field
-- Meta data (EXIF, IPTC or XMP meta data )
-- Cliche Custom Resource types to manage album per resource which can be useful to manage portfolios
-- More examples : Coming soon on a dedicated website
-- Custom snippet : To allow easy sidebar integration

 ### Before Public release

 -   Cliche Thumbnail Template variable : An easy way to manage Post thumbnail for your resource
 -   Gallerific Plugin
 -   More complete documentation

 ## Usage